Quito – Galápagos – Lima – Sacred Valley – Machu Picchu – Cusco

 This morning learn about the geology, climate, natural history, protection and conservation of the Galápagos at the Charles Darwin Research Station and visit the facility’s tortoise breeding centre.
 Head to the Santa Cruz Highlands and see the Twins Craters surrounded by scalesia forest.

-Day at leisure to further explore the beautiful city of Cusco until the transfer to the airport for your flight(s) back to Canada.
+Transfer to the airport for your flight(s) back to Canada.
 (B)